 Difference between Life Insurance and Critical Illness Insurance

-Life insurance and Critical Illness Insurance are two distinct types of insurance products available in Canada, each serving a different purpose.
-The table given below highlights the key differences between Critical Illness Insurance and life insurance in Canada, including their purposes, triggering events, use of funds, premiums, taxation, and other important aspects.
+Life Insurance and Critical Illness Insurance are two distinct types of insurance products available in Canada, each serving a different purpose.
+The table given below highlights the key differences between Critical Illness Insurance and Life Insurance in Canada, including their purposes, triggering events, use of funds, premiums, taxation, and other important aspects.

 Aspect Critical Illness Insurance Life Insurance